Detecting & Diagnosing Eye Diseases

 Age-related macular degeneration causes the breakdown of the macula, the area of the eye responsible for central vision.
 Damage to the macula can lead to central vision loss.

-The central vision is responsible for reading, writing, driving, and recognizing faces, so any loss of vision in this area may make day-to-day tasks difficult.
+Central vision is responsible for reading, writing, driving, and recognizing faces, so any loss of vision in this area may make day-to-day tasks difficult.

 People with AMD may not experience any pain or symptoms as the disease progresses.
 If straight lines begin to appear wavy or your central vision blurs in a way that cannot be corrected by glasses, it’s time for an eye exam.

-There are 2 types of AMD:
+There are 2 types of AMD, dry and wet.

 We’re on the Lookout for Early Signs of Eye Disease

-Regular, comprehensive eye exams are the best defense against eye diseases that can cause irreversible vision loss.
+Regular comprehensive eye exams are the best defense against eye diseases that can cause irreversible vision loss.

 Book your appointment today and let us examine your eyes for early signs of eye disease.